 The limitations of using AOD screen on the clear view cover

-In addition to the show mode, there are a few limitations of AOD screen on the clear view cover.
+In addition to the show mode, there are a few limitations of the AOD screen on the clear view cover.
 These include:

 - Your customization to the AOD screen or lock screen (e.g., watch face) will not be used.
 Instead, the clear view cover will always use its own watch face (digital clock).

 - You cannot use AOD and lock screen’s FaceWidgets when the cover is closed.
-Only digital clock and notification icons will be shown on the AOD screen when the cover is closed.
+Only the digital clock and notification icons will be shown on the AOD screen when the cover is closed.